roberreiter/StiebelEltron-heatpump-over-esphome-can-bus/README.md

 #
-Insert a value in 1/10 degrees Celsius. e.g. to set the comfort-temperature of your heat-pump to 55°C, set the value to 550 Changing a value in the input_text will directly generate a change the value on your heat-pump.
+Insert a value in 1/10 degrees Celsius in the home-assistant input_text fields. e.g. to set the comfort-temperature of your heat-pump to 55°C, set the value to 550 Changing a value in the input_text will directly generate a change of the value on your heat-pump.
 You can verify it on your heat-pump's display.
 My esphome-config has a filter included that only accepts values that are > 250 and < 600.